Murder of Linda Pagano

 Linda Marie Pagano, formerly known as Strongsville Jane Doe, was an American murder victim from Akron, Ohio who was an unidentified decedent for 44 years.
 Following an argument with her stepfather on September 1, 1974, Pagano left her stepfather's apartment and was never seen again.
 On February 5, 1975, partial skeletal remains of a white female were found by three boys in a park in Strongsville, Ohio.
 After remaining unidentified, the bones were buried in an unmarked grave.
 Due to a clerical error, the bones were never entered into databases of unidentified decedents, and the case was largely forgotten about.
 In 2016, a college student doing genealogy research of her own family rediscovered the unidentified body.
 After posting about it online, the case gained the attention of Carl Koppelman, a forensic sketch artist.
 The new attention to the case led to a connection being made by the Akron police, and in June 2018 the remains were conclusively identified as Linda Pagano.

 Background

-At the time of her disappearance, Linda Pagano was a student at Springfield High in Akron, Ohio.
-Linda was the youngest of three children, with an older brother Michael Pagano and an eldest sister Cheryl Pagano.
+Linda Marie Pagano was born on April 11, 1957.
+At the time of her disappearance, she was a student at Springfield High in Akron, Ohio.
+Linda was the youngest of three children, with an older brother Michael Pagano and an elder sister Cheryl Pagano.
 Linda Pagano was described as honest, hard-working, and shy.
 Pagano had an after school job serving food at the A&W in Tallmadge, and was interested in rock music.
 During the summer of 1974, Pagano and her siblings were living with their stepfather, Byron Claflin, in his apartment on Carnegie Avenue in Akron.
 Claflin was employed as a bartender, and was described as a regular drinker with a volatile temper, however, Linda and Claflin were not reported to be on bad terms.